 This is a study of the production of various fillets and groove welds.
 Students will prepare specimens for testing in all test positions.
 Students will identify principles of arc welding; describe arc welding operations of fillet and groove joints; explain heat treatments of low alloy steels; and explain weld size and profiles.
 The student will prepare test plates; perform fillet welds in the overhead position; perform air carbon arc weld removal; perform bevel groove welds with backing plates in various positions; and demonstrate use of tools and equipment.
-Prerequisites or co-requisites: The following TSI scores or equivalent developmental course - TSI Reading 346 and TSI Math 336.
-TSI Essay 2 or 3 and TSI Writing 350.
-WLDG 1421.
+Prerequisite or co-requisite: WLDG 1421.